mewza/mclt/README.md

 Written by Dmitry Boldyrev with assistance of AI (claude.ai and GROK)

-Forward / Reverse MCLT (Modulated complex lapped transform) C++ class templatable with a SIMD vector support.
+Forward / Reverse MCLT (Modulated complex lapped transform originally proposed by H. Malvar in 1999) C++ class templatable with a SIMD vector support.
+It is fully compliant with Malvar's scaling.

 Originally published by H. Malvar in 1999, see: